hwang2006/deepseek-r1-1.58bit-llama.cpp-on-supercomputer/README.md

 ```
 * For H200

-You need to request a H200 node first to build llama.cpp for H200.
+You need to request a H200 node first to build the llama.cpp for H200.
 ```
 [glogin01]$ salloc --partition=eme_h200nv_8 -J debug --nodes=1 --time=12:00:00 --gres=gpu:1  --comment pytorch
 salloc: Granted job allocation 154173